Why Every Woman Should Lift Weights

 It’s these little moments that build and transform your resiliency.

 Over time it does become easier but you have to put in the work to get stronger both mentally and physically.
 When you’re consistent you’re not only building discipline for your workouts but you’re building discipline for the real world.

-How hard you struggle and give it your all in the weight room mirrors your behavior outside of the gym.
+How hard you struggle and give it you’re all in the weight room mirrors your behavior outside of the gym.
 When you push yourself to complete every workout no matter how challenging, you develop a mindset that tells you that you can get through any challenging problem you have in life.

 This attitude builds inner strength and resilience to never give up.

 To say that weight lifting transforms your body and your mind is a truthful claim to make.

 I assure you that when you stick to weight lifting on a consistent basis you will reap all of these benefits and much more!
 That’s exactly why every woman should lift weights.